Traditional Plant-Based Cooking

 • Glace cherries can be replaced with 1 cup [140 grams] of dried cranberries, dried blueberries, or dried cherries.

 • The flaked almonds are optional but do add a nice crispy, toasty texture.
+They can be replaced with any chopped nuts.

 • If nut allergy is an issue replace the almonds with sunflower or pumpkin seeds, or simply omit.